 The relationship between counsellor and client is fundamental to therapy.
 I offer an accepting, understanding and genuine relationship, and a space that is yours.
-Being truly listened to without judgement can be a rare experience, one that counselling can give you.
+I provide a rare experience of being truly listened to without judgement.
+In this supportive relationship you can begin to develop a better, kinder relationship with yourself.

-I am a registered member of the BACP and adhere to the BACP Ethical Framework.
+I am an accredited registered member of the BACP and adhere to the BACP Ethical Framework.
 This ensures I work responsibly and professionally, and follow the code of conduct outlined in the framework.
-For example, I receive regular clinical supervision to critically reflect on my work with clients and all aspects of my counselling practice.

 My counselling practice is inclusive of all races, genders, sexual orientations, disabilities and religious beliefs.